File operations in Angular File Manager component

 Move

-The following table represents the request parameters of move operations.
+The following table outlines the request parameters for move operations:

 Parameter Type Default Explanation